 After our delicious food and wine (provided by the lovely Chris) a few of us decided to go on the bar crawl.
 Miguel had us all meet in reception and we met Australian and Irish girls who were both on their travels.
 When we got a group of us together Miguel took us to two brilliant bars that were hidden away.
 The second bar we went too had a live band on who were absolutely brilliant.
 As we had to be up early for the show we reluctantly left everyone after the second bar and headed for bed, what a brilliant night we had all had.

 Early rising the next morning ready for the next 3 days of The Education Show.
 With our lovely hostel owners to help us out we all had a brilliant time and really got the word out about Independent Hostels and how brilliant they are.
 Free books were given out to help spread the word and a chance to enter a wonderful competition to win a holiday in one of the hostels!

-We had a great time at The Education Show and also a big thank you to Chris and all the team at HATTERS BIRMINGHAM for making our stay so special and welcoming!
+We had a great time at The Education Show and also a big thank you to Chris for making our stay so special and welcoming!